abims-sbr/ansible-sequenceserver/README.md

 - `path` Absolute path to the directory where one or multiple formatted databases are located
 - `users` Optional.
 Useful if the database needs restricted access.
 List of authorized users (LDAP "uid").
 - `ldap_businesscategory` Optional.
 Useful if the database needs restricted access.
 A ldap businessCategory value.
 LDAP users with this "businessCategory" value will have access to the database.
 - `group` Optional.
 Useful if the database needs restricted access.
 An LDAP group ("gid").
-LDAP users member of this group will have access to the database.
+LDAP users who are member of this group will have access to the database.
 - `web_page_title` Optional.
 The title displayed at the top of the web page.
 If not provided, the default title is "BLAST server for `name`".
 - `placeholders` Optional.
 A list of placeholder dictionaries `{key: 'key_item', value: 'value_item'}` that are used to customize top or bottom supplementary HTML code (see `sequenceserver_top_web_page_html_path` and `sequenceserver_bottom_web_page_html_path`).
 For example `placeholders: [{key: 'key1', value: 'value1'}, {key: 'key2', value: 'value2'}]`.